Haworth, New Jersey: Local government

 In January 2023, Howard Lau was appointed to the council seat expiring in December 2024 that was vacated by Heather Wasser when she took office as mayor.
+In November 2023, Michele DiIorgi was elected to serve the balance of the term of office.

-In February 2022, the Borough Council selected Jackie Guenego from a list of three candidates nominated by the Democratic municipal committee to serve as mayor for a term expiring in December 2022 after Tom Ference stepped down from office following heart surgery.
+In February 2022, the borough council selected Jackie Guenego from a list of three candidates nominated by the Democratic municipal committee to serve as mayor for a term expiring in December 2022 after Tom Ference stepped down from office following heart surgery.
 In March 2022, Lisa Dhamija was appointed to fill the council seat expiring in December 2023 that had been held by Jackie Guenego until she took office as mayor.

 Federal, state and county representation

 Haworth is located in the 5th Congressional District and is part of New Jersey's 39th state legislative district.